reelyactive/barnowl/README.md

 Middleware for low-power wireless radio infrastructure
 ------------------------------------------------------

 barnowl is a middleware package which interfaces with low-power wireless receivers (ex: Bluetooth Low Energy, Active RFID).  barnowl collects, processes and outputs a real-time stream of radio events: identifiers, payloads and received signal strengths.
-In simpler terms, barnowl tells you what wireless devices (smartphones, wearables, active RFID tags) are transmitting and which reelceivers are decoding them.
+In simpler terms, barnowl tells you what wireless devices (smartphones, wearables, active RFID tags) are transmitting and which re(el)ceivers are decoding them.

 Effectively barnowl is lightweight, open source middleware for _bring-your-own-device_ real-time location systems (RTLS) and machine to machine (M2M) communications.